FantasyNitroGEN/visallo/docs/extension-points/front-end/detailText/index.md

 * `shouldReplaceTextSectionForVertex` _(required)_ `[Function]`

-    Set a function to determine the if this extension should replace a particular text section for a vertex.
+    Set a function to determine if this extension should replace a particular text section for a vertex.
 Return `true` to replace the text section content with the component referenced by `componentPath`.

     Called with 3 arguments: